Aviii06/Vivid/README.md

 ## Types of API

 ### ECS API
 This API provides a complete entity-component-based architecture.
 You can initialise an entity and give it many components and they all get rendered automatically.
+This is useful for creating complex scenes with many objects.

+For more information go to the [ECS API](docs/ECS.md)

 ![Screenshot 2023-08-29 at 8 57 21 PM](https://github.com/Aviii06/Vivid/assets/45993519/d674cba6-3b2b-421c-9a58-31ac616295e6)

 ### Rendering 2D/3D APIs